natgeosociety/marapp-uikit/README.md

 ### Adding a new icon
 1. Paste the svg file in `/src/icons`.
 The name is important because it will generate the class name based on it.
 Eg: `home.svg` => `.ng-icon-home`
-2. Run `yarn build:dist`
-3. Commit the changes
+2. Commit the changes
-4. Increment the patch version with `npm version patch`
+3. Increment the patch version with `npm version patch`
-5. Push the new tag with `git push --tags`
+4. Push the new tag with `git push --tags`
-6. Merge the code to master and trigger a deploy from Jenkins
+5. Merge the code to master and wait for Jenkins to publish the new package